Hellblade: Senua's Sacrifice: Development

-Hellblade was announced for the PlayStation 4 at Sony's Gamescom media briefing on August 12, 2014, where a trailer was shown.
+Hellblade: Senua's Sacrifice was announced for the PlayStation 4 at Sony's Gamescom media briefing on August 12, 2014, where a trailer was shown.
 In a joint statement, Ninja Theory described the game as "an experience focused on delivering a deep character in a twisted world, with brutal uncompromising combat", and stated that they wanted to "make a smaller, more focused game experience that is uncompromising in its combat, art and story".
 The developers called it an "independent AAA game", with their goal being to make a game with all the qualities and production values of any AAA game on the market, but with creative freedom and an "indie spirit".
 The team eventually succeeded in releasing the game independently, but to achieve this could only release it via digital distribution.

 Hugues Giboire, art director of the previous Ninja Theory game Heavenly Sword, rejoined the studio to work on the game.
-A Windows version of the game was announced on January 9, 2015.
+A Windows version of the game was announced on 9 January 2015.
 The game is powered by Unreal Engine 4, and was made by Ninja Theory with a team of around twenty developers.
 Its subtitle, Senua's Sacrifice, was announced in March 2016.
 Hellblade: Senua's Psychosis, a short documentary film included with the game, details the concept behind its story and inspirations, notably the team's study of mental illness.
 It was written and narrated by Antoniades, and edited by Juergens.